BURNOUT: HOW DO YOU KNOW IF IT IS HAPPENING TO YOU?

 Like a grocer would make sure the shelves are stocked with items that suit their brand and their customers and the retail manager would make sure the racks have the right items in store, a self-inventory is an opportunity for you to sit back and take stock of who you are, what your life is filled with and if what’s filling your life is outdated and needs to be removed.
 On the flip side, who and what fuels you or the version of you that you wish to become?

-Decide what are all the changes you want in your life.
+Decide what changes you’d want to experience in your life.
 It is important to be clear about who you are and what you want…define for yourself what happily ever after would be if time, money, location, etc. were not a factor.

 Ignoring your wants or making compromises is a short-term strategy for health, happiness and productivity.
 You will pull through for a while before unhappiness catches up again.
 Freely think about what is at the core of your burnout and begin to shift your focus on what life would be like when it all changes to your version of happily ever after.